• 5 min read

 • Missing deadlines for licence renewal or VAT registration

-• Using a trade name that violates regulations
+• Choosing a trade name that does not meet regulatory standards

 Conclusion: Start Your UAE Business the Right Way